MaksimDzhangirov/backendBankExample/docs/part41-eng.md

 }
 ```

-This function will need to accept 2 parameters: the `config`
+This function will need to accept 2 parameters: the `util.Config`
 object and the `db.Store` object.

 OK, now I'm gonna declare another function to run gRPC server